AutoLogicTools

 Common causes

-• Failing wheel-speed sensor feeding bad data to the differential module
+• Rear wheel-speed sensor feeding the module a signal it cannot reconcile

-• Low system voltage or a weak battery/charging system
+• Low system voltage from a weak battery or charging fault

 Symptoms

-• Check engine light with an AWD/4WD or traction warning
+• Check engine light with an all-wheel-drive, four-wheel-drive or traction warning

 • Reduced or unpredictable torque delivery to the rear wheels